 To get started you need only a swimsuit.
 We will provide you with the equipment you need and give you training on how to use it.
-The links at the bottom of this page will be useful when you want to start buying your own gear.
+We do ask that you gradually procure your own gear -- you will be more comfortable in your own gear and it allows the club to have club gear ready for new recruits.

 Mask - Small volume free diving masks are best, but any diving mask will work fine.
 Swim goggles are not recommended.
 A mask doubles as a nose plug and face shield and doesn't fog as much as goggles.